About the workshop

 • Undertaking an intensive series of classroom exercises designed to enable you to understand the most important elements of, and different types of, modern legislation

 • Considering, in the light of drafts produced, and of shared experience, the most practical way in which effective legislative rules may be produced

 You will be invited to give an informal presentation on your own procedures and to identify any particularly pressing problems relating to the drafting of legislation in your home country.

 • Cover in detail some of the finer points of the skill of drafting

 • Examine particular elements of statutes and subsidiary legislation

 • Look specifically at aspects of drafting (e.g., retrospectivity, extra-territoriality) that drafters sometimes find difficult

 • Offer guidance as to legislative plans

-• Help identify area in which your legislative drafting could be improved
+• Help identify area in which your drafting of legislation could be improved.